-Those 50 milers in the hunt for a national title will take a shot at a race purse and selections for the US team.
-Prizes from various sponsors (in the form of logo cards) will be scattered throughout the course in lieu of traditional age group / podium prizes.
-USATF members will be in the running for USATF overall and division medals.
+Prizes from sponsors - if we get some in and in the form of logo cards will be scattered throughout the course in lieu of traditional age group / podium prizes.
 Most importantly and lasting is the hope that we'll all get to spend a pretty fun and memorable day together on the trails!

+Portions of each entry will go to support the Finger Lakes Land Trust, Finger Lakes Trail Conference, and State Parks Heritage Trust for local trail and park projects.
 We'll again be a cupless event.
-For those who ran in '16 hopefully you still have your UltrAspire collapsible C2 cup.
-If you didn't, or lost in in the interim, and need one, you'll have the option to add one to your entry for $5 (cost).
+If you don't already have one, or lost in in the interim, and need one, you'll have the option to add one to your entry for $5 (cost).
 I realize the cupless format is a pain for some but hopefully you get the benefit.

 Course general description

-The elevation gain is most likely somewhere around 9,000 though GPS devices have recorded as much as 11k+.
+The elevation gain for the 50 mile is most likely somewhere around 9,000 though GPS devices have recorded as much as 11k+.
 It's tough to get a handle on an accurate read given the nature of the tight gorges and inaccurate signals.
-There are creek crossings around mile 4, 7.5, and 11.5…hit again on the return so the feet will stay wet.
-Get yourself some good Farm 2 Feet wool socks to stave off the swamp toes.
+There are creek crossings around mile 7.5, and 18.5…hit again on the return so the feet will stay wet.